An intern looking at books on a shelf

 Ordinary residence

-We define ‘care experienced’ as those students who under the age of 18 have ever lived in public care or as a looked-after child, including:
+We define ‘care-experienced’ as those people who have ever lived in public care under the age of 18, or been classed as a 'looked-after child', including:

-To be eligible for UNIQ+, your care experience should have been for more than 3 months.
+To be eligible for UNIQplus, your care experience should have been for more than three months.

 Caring responsibilities

-As well as caring for children, we define a carer as anyone who has a commitment to providing unpaid care to a family member or friend who could not cope without their support.
-This may be due to illness, disability, a mental health issue, or substance misuse.
-To meet this eligibility criterion, your caring responsibilities should have been for 3 months or more occupying more than 10 hours per week.
+As well as caring for children, we define a carer as anyone who has a commitment to providing unpaid care to a family member or friend because of ongoing illness, disability, a mental health condition, or substance misuse.
+To meet this eligibility criterion, your caring responsibilities should have been for three months or more and occupying more than 10 hours per week, or which impacted on your education, health and wellbeing.

 Estranged student